Sparvriend/Master-Thesis/README.md

       -> Can LSGAN training be improved such that it becomes stable?
 * TODO: Finish explainability of the model
       -> For DUQ + explainability, use ImageNet10 for better visibility of explainability.
-      -> Look into converting MobileNetV2/EfficientNetB1/ShuffleNetV2 to DUQ version similar to how ResNet18 is converted -> maxpool/conv1 adaptation.
-See Joost email
       -> Convert Saliency Map to RGB
       -> Look into using adverserial attacks for explainability
 * TODO: Add the same random seed to any file that uses a randomized function (including shuffle) -> For Pytorch, Random and Numpy.